Board Certified Residential Real Estate Attorney

 According to the Texas Board of Legal Specialization, Board Certification is both a mark of excellence and a distinguishing accomplishment.
 Board Certification means an attorney has substantial, relevant experience in a select field of law as well as demonstrated, and tested, special competence in that area of law.

-As of 2017, there are more than 100,000 attorneys licensed to practice in Texas.
-Only 7,400 are Board Certified.
+According to the 2024 Texas Board of Legal Specialization website, out of 110,000 lawyers that are licensed to practice in Texas, only 6,850 are Board Certified.
 Board Certified lawyers earn the right to publicly represent themselves as a specialist in a select area of the law.
 In fact, they are the only attorneys allowed by the State Bar of Texas to do so.
 This designation sets them apart as being an attorney with the highest, public commitment to excellence in their area of law.

 Moreover, Board Certification is not a one-time event.
 It requires an ongoing involvement in the specialty area which is periodically substantiated with references from peers in that field.
 It also requires annual professional refreshment through Texas Board of Legal Specialization approved, continuing legal education course work to stay abreast of current trends in law.